jake-stewart/jfind/README.md

 Prior to this verison, `fzf` had a terrible scoring algorithm.
 Instead of switching back to `fzf`, I continue to use `jfind` due to the better performance and nice aesthetic.

+### Neovim Plugin
+You can use jfind as a neovim plugin.
+You can find the repo [here](https://github.com/jake-stewart/jfind.nvim).

 ### Install Instructions

     cmake -S . -B build